naddanki-23/WhatDrivesThePriceOfACar/README.md

 ## Next Steps & Recommendations
 - Add more features such as accident history ot try advanced models for stronger predictions
 - Build a web app using Streamlit or Flask for real-time predictions
-- If we had more data we could go futhers and break the results by region or time
+- With access to more data, we could perform a more detailed analysis by breaking down the results further by region or over time.